-Based on the high-level assessments undertaken to inform this scoping process, it has been predicted that the proposed development will have a net positive impact for the area and will subsequently ensure the optimal utilisation of resources and land.
+It has been determined through the EIA process that the proposed development will have a net positive impact for the area and will subsequently ensure the optimal utilisation of resources and land, specifically where the affected landowner is experiencing challenges and limitations in terms of the current agricultural land use.
 All negative environmental impacts can be effectively mitigated through the recommended mitigation measures and no residual negative impacts are foreseen.
-The potentially most significant environmental impacts associated with the development, as identified in this scoping phase, are briefly summarised below.
+The potentially most significant environmental impacts associated with the development are briefly summarised below: